xiix0/scam/README.md

-You will be recognized and honored as a community leader.
+This will be a memorable month -- no matter how hard you try to forget it.